VVipJain/Cricket-League-Analysis/README.md

 Analysis :-

-The analysis is divided into several sections:
+The analysis is divided into several sections :

 Loading and Cleaning Data: Importing the dataset and performing initial cleaning operations such as handling missing values and converting data types.
 Data Exploration: Exploring the dataset to understand its structure, including summary statistics and unique values.
 Win Distribution: Analyzing how matches are won, either by defending a score or chasing a target.